Scholarships and funding: 2018-19

 For further information please see the AHRC Studentships page.

 Lancaster University forms part of the ESRC's North West Social Science Doctoral Training Partnership (NWSSDTP).
-Each year 63 studentships, covering tuition and maintenance, are available for those wishing to study in areas covered by the ESRC at Lancaster, Liverpool or Manchester.
-Some studentships are reserved for students seeking joint supervision across two or more partner institutions.
+Each year around 60 studentships, covering tuition and maintenance, are available for those wishing to study in areas covered by the ESRC at Lancaster, Liverpool, Manchester or Keele.

 For further information please see the ESRC Studentships page.